 \subsection{Details of ORCA and Planning-based Framework}

 We set $\tau=0.1$ and the simulation duration of each timestep $\Delta t=0.02$.
-For each agent(object), ORCA only considers the 2-nearest agents as neighbours, since in our experiments ORCA often has no solution when the number of neighbours is larger than 2.
+For each agent(object), ORCA only considers the 2-nearest agents as neighbours since we observe that ORCA often has no solution when the number of neighbours is larger than 2.

-In all ball rearrangement tasks, we choose $t=0.1$ as the initial noise scale for the target score network.
-The noise level decays to 0 within an episode.
+In all (ball)~rearrangement tasks, we choose $t=0.1$ as the initial noise scale for the target score network.
+The noise level linearly decays to 0 within an episode.